 If you google “Where is the Grand Canyon?” you may be left confused.
 The Grand Canyon is in fact split up into three different sections.
 Growing up, I thought it was just one giant place, but you actually need to be quite specific when you’re planning to visit the Grand Canyon about which part you want to go to.

 The South Rim is the most popular section of the park, with 90 percent of visitors heading here.
 This area is open year-round (24 hours a day!) and has the most infrastructure and viewing points.
+This guide has more information about how to visit the Grand Canyon South Rim.

 The other 10 percent head to the North Rim.
 The North Rim is closed over the winter months because of snow so you can only visit between mid-May and mid-October (but check conditions before visiting).